 We found 5 internists who accept Humana Bronze 4850/HMO Premier near Thomson, GA.

-Dr. James Sheppard is an internist in Thomson, GA.
-Dr. Sheppard honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
-He studied medicine at Georgia Regents University, Medical College of Georgia.
+Dr. James Sheppard is an internist.
+Dr. Sheppard takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He graduated from Georgia Regents University, Medical College of Georgia.

 Conditions / Treatments